PrinceMwenye/Fitness-App/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application for tailored fitness programs This is just Amin.
-This is Nikolay.
-This is Prince.
+Web application with tailored workout programs.

 ## Technologies
 Technologies used for this project: